 A strong treatment centre has integrated withdrawal management into their programming so that people can start learning about themselves and the tools they need from the onset.

 A treatment centre is only as good as its employees.
 To provide a quality program with a true focus on Addictions & Mental Health, an addiction treatment centre will need to hire a significant number of Master’s level Registered Therapists.
 Also, there should be access to Registered Psychologists, Psychiatrists, Physicians, Nurses and Addictions Counsellors.

 As mentioned earlier, individual therapy sessions should be conducted by Master’s level registered Therapists, not by Addiction Counsellors.

-For example: At Trafalgar, you get 3 individual psychotherapy sessions PER WEEK, administered by a Master’s level, registered Therapist.
+For example: At Trafalgar, you get 3 individual psychotherapy sessions PER WEEK (for a total of 12 hours per month), administered by a Master’s level, registered Therapist.
 You also have unlimited (24/7) access to registered Addiction Counsellors for mentoring and support.

 Your session with an Addiction Counsellor cannot be counted as individual therapy.